 About Tom Silver

 Tom is an introvert that has recently decided to vlog on YouTube.
-After living much of his life in his head, he decided to finally start honing his photo and video production skillsets – and start making videos for the YouTube community.
+After living much of his life in his head, he finally started honing his photo and video production skillsets and started making videos for the YouTube community.
 He has plenty of stories and experiences to share.
 His channel offers inspiration to anyone that may be looking for it.